valgaze/publishidea/examples/speedybot-starter/README.md

 - Start up your agent

 Note: By default your agent will communicate using websockets, so you won't need to worry about details like deployment or webhooks.
-Later down the line if you need to deploy your agent on a traditional server or ephemeral/serverless function infrastructure **[see here](./lambda/README.md)**
+Later down the line if you need to deploy your agent on a traditional server or ephemeral/serverless function infrastructure **[see the examples](https://speedybot.js.org/examples)**

 ```
 npm run bot:dev